Japan panel warns of dangers if debt not addressed

 FISCAL DISCIPLINE

-The draft report says fiscal discipline is vital to avoid spreading concerns that the BOJ, with its huge debt purchases, is giving the government a blank check for profligate spending.
+The draft report says fiscal discipline is vital to avoid spreading concerns that the BOJ, with its huge debt purchases, is giving the government a blank cheque for profligate spending.

 Such warnings of the need for fiscal reform reflect the long-held position of the Finance Ministry and the central bank.